olooney/oranlooney.com/content/post/jeopardy.md

 We include the same system prompt that we will use for the task, and we provide the Jeopardy! question in the exact same format we will use for the real task.
+We omit the "1-shot" example - the fine-tuning should now fill the same role.
 Finally, note that we take the opportunity to teach it that every response should be in the form of a question.
 (Many contestants such as [Matt Amodio][MA] invariably use the form "What is X?" instead wasting time thinking